 - A line of three rings is missing from the area the player can access by jumping over to the right of the building's roof.

-- In the small area the player can jump across to, the life box is in a different spot and the ledge is much larger than the final.
+- In the small area the player can jump across to, the 1-Up box is in a different spot and the ledge is much larger than the final.
 There is also a spring here that the player can use the jump onto the building in front of them as a shortcut to the end.
-In the final, the this is replaced with a small passage with a wall between it and the life box.
+In the final, this is replaced with a small passage with a wall between it and the 1-Up box.

 - The clock at the loop in the road has a different base to the final.

 - There are two Cop Speeders near the clock that are not in the final.